 - Brush oil on cut sides of the lobster tails and set them bottom side down on the cooking grates.

-- Grill until the shells are bright red and the protein in the juices that seep from the shells turns white and coagulates.
+- Grill until the shells are bright red, and the protein in the juices that seep from the shells turn white and coagulates.

 - A thawed lobster tail will take about 8 minutes to grill.